Note

 if latest_training_state_checkpoint_path.exists():

-checkpoint = torch.load(latest_training_state_checkpoint_path)
+checkpoint = torch.load(latest_training_state_checkpoint_path, weights_only=True)

 model.load_state_dict(checkpoint["model"])